 Tim’s writing have appeared in The Washington Times, Forbes, The Washington Post and the U.S. Army Intelligence Center of Excellence’s Military Intelligence Professional Bulletin, and other notable publications.
 Additional information

 Chief Operations Officer

-Mr. Ryan R. Sofranko has nine years of active duty service in the United States Air Force where he currently serves in the Airfield Management career field.
+Mr. Ryan R. Sofranko has ten years of active duty service in the United States Air Force where he currently serves in the Airfield Management career field.
 He has held assignments in Mississippi, Virginia, Korea, and Hawaii and has deployed to the Middle East.
 Currently, Ryan is assigned to Headquarters, Pacific Air Forces where he coordinates the joint use of international airspace with host nation partners.
-Recognizing his exceptional performance, U.S. Air Force Gen. Lori J. Robinson, the former Pacific Air Forces commander, presented Ryan with a unique promotion through the Stripes for Exceptional Performers program in January 2017.
-His personal decorations and accommodations include two Air Force Commendation Medals, three Air Force Achievement Medal, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, and Korean Defense Service Medal.
+Recognizing his exceptional performance, U.S. Air Force Gen. Lori J. Robinson, the former Pacific Air Forces commander, presented Ryan with a unique promotion through the Stripes for Exceptional Performers program in January 2016.
+His personal decorations and accommodations include two Air Force Commendation Medals, three Air Force Achievement Medals, Global War on Terrorism Expeditionary Medal, Global War on Terrorism Service Medal, and Korean Defense Service Medal.

 Ryan has also been fortunate enough to be recognized for his work with the Lint Center having received the Presidential Volunteer Service Award.